Quantum computing quantum Monte Carlo algorithm: QC-FCIQMC

-\textbf{\emph{QC-FCIQMC.---}} We now introduce our hybrid algorithm using a quantum computer to mitigate the sign problem of QMC.
-The basic idea is to replace the simple walker states $\{\ket{i}\}$ with states $\{\ket{\phi_i}\}$ prepared by quantum circuits $\ket{\phi_i} = U\ket{i}$, as shown in Fig.~\ref{FRAMEWORK}(c).
-This is equivalent to consider walkers $\{\ket{i}\}$ with a similarity transformed Hamiltonian $U^\dag H U$. {We may use a quantum computer to find $U$ that approximately diagonalizes $H$~\cite{PhysRevResearch.1.033062,PhysRevLett.122.230401}, where the off-diagonal part $U^\dag H U$ is suppressed.} One may argue that why we need QMC if we could already diagonalize $H$.
-The motivation is that exactly diagonalizing $H$ might need a deep quantum circuit, which is beyond the capability of near-term quantum devices.
-Contrarily, we only need to approximately diagonalize $H$ with a shallow circuit and apply QMC to further improve the accuracy.
-Furthermore, according to Theorem 2, we may not even need to diagonalize $H$, but just find an approximate eigenstate, which is a much simpler task and requires even shallower circuits~\cite{grimsley2019adaptive,zhang2020mutual,tang2019qubit,tang2021qubit2,fan2021circuit}.
-We can apply VQAs such as VQE with an even shorter circuit, but still run QMC with eased sign problems (see Fig.~\ref{FRAMEWORK}(b)).
-Meanwhile, the algorithm also improves the power of quantum computing with NISQ hardware (see Fig.~\ref{FRAMEWORK}(d)).
+For the choice of the quantum circuit $U$, we may use a quantum computer to find $U$ that approximately diagonalizes $H$~\cite{PhysRevResearch.1.033062,PhysRevLett.122.230401}, aiming to suppress the off-diagonal elements $U^\dag H U$~\cite{UHUnote1}.
+One might question the need for QMC if we can already diagonalize $H$.
+The rationale is that the exact diagonalization of $H$ might need a deep quantum circuit, which is beyond the capability of near-term quantum devices.
+Contrarily, we only need to approximately diagonalize $H$ with a shallower circuit, while leveraging QMC to further improve the accuracy.
+However, approximate diagonalization remains a challenging task for current quantum computing hardware.
+Fortunately, according to Theorem~\ref{thm:nsi_init}, finding a good initial state with a significant overlap with the ground state can already help mitigate the sign problem.
+Thus, instead of striving for approximate diagonalization, we can aim to find an approximate ground state, a simpler task more suitable for shallow quantum circuits~\cite{grimsley2019adaptive,zhang2020mutual,tang2019qubit,tang2021qubit2,fan2021circuit}.
+We can implement VQAs such as VQE with a shallow quantum circuit, which transforms the basis composed of single determinants into one that better aligns with the Hamiltonian eigenstates (especially the ground state).
+This quantum circuit then serves as the walker basis for QMC, which helps alleviate the sign problem (see Fig.~\ref{FRAMEWORK}(b)).
+From the quantum computing perspective, this approach allows for more accurate results with shallow quantum circuits.
+This reduces the need for deep quantum circuits required by conventional quantum algorithms and enhances the practical capabilities of near-term quantum computing devices (see Fig.~\ref{FRAMEWORK}(d)).\\